ahmed-jtt745/Practice-repo/README.md

 9. Build a button with gradient background and rounded corners.
 10. Create a card with border, padding, and shadow.
 11. Build a navbar with logo + links, stacked on mobile but horizontal on desktop.
+12. Create a responsive 3-column grid for features that collapses to 1 column on mobile.

 The questions will be updated as I will progress further